Update

 Areas of Focus

-• Encourage drivers to consolidate their trips and make their own driving routes more efficient
+• Consolidate their trips and make their own driving routes more efficient

-• Encourage drivers to take public transit or carpool instead of driving alone
+• Take public transit or carpool instead of driving alone

-The study will also seek answers to questions like:
+The study also sought to answers to questions such as:

 • Who is using the freeway network now?
 And why are they driving alone?